-I made this cake using the Wilton sports ball pans.
+I browsed through the cake gallery on this site and made this cake using the Wilton sports ball pans.
 I used six different cake mixes.
 Five for the body and the sixth was for cupcake legs-all made the night before.

 I wanted to do icing stars to cover the cake but I didn’t have the patience.
 I used tip number eighteen to cover him.
 Very easy cake for your cake gallery.